 - Serve in large bowls, sprinkled with the rest of the marjoram leaves, a generous drizzle of truffle oil, and the remainder of the Parmesan cheese, shaved.

-Try a rich, oaked white – for example a New World chardonnay or a Graves-style white Bordeaux for that fullness of flavour and nutty wood that pumpkin needs.
+Try a rich, oaked white – for example a chardonnay from California or the southern hemisphere or a Graves-style white Bordeaux for that fullness of flavour and nutty wood that pumpkin needs.
 For those who prefer no oak, a white Rhône would work, and for the reds, head for Piedmont.